ranacseruet/codeigniterplus/README.md

 - run the application, register with username 'admin'.
 This will cause to create default two roles 'admin' and user automatically and will make user 'admin' in 'admin' role.
 From this on, whenever a registration happens, all will be assigned default 'user' role.
   (Note: If you wish to change this functionality please do so on 'application/libraries/DX_Auth.php', starting at line 930.)

+If you want to avoid composer:
+To avoid using it, you just have to download and add the doctrine library files inside 'third_party' manually by yourself. also edit the libraries/doctrine.php, enable line 37 and then change the path in line 39 to "APPPATH.'third_party'". also, remove the 'MY_Composer' from autoload.php library section.
+You should be fine now.

 Basic functionality
 -------------------